-Discover this remarkable story of survival through stunning artefacts and engaging interactives in our fascinating exhibition.
-With special activities for our younger visitors, an award-winning café and garden, the Bar Convent is a unique experience for the whole family to enjoy.
+Discover a remarkable story of survival through our fascinating year-round exhibition, featuring interactive displays alongside original artefacts.
+With special activities for our younger visitors, plus an award-winning café and garden, the Bar Convent is a unique experience for the whole family to enjoy.
+You can even stay overnight with us - we're highly-rated on TripAdvisor.

 - Disabled toilets